Meghan P.

 Jaden A.

 Jaden graduated from the University of Texas at Austin with a Bachelor of Science in Chemistry and a minor in French.
 During her studies, she had the opportunity to work on research in a chemistry lab during a five-month study abroad in Strasbourg, France.
-Jaden has worked in teaching roles for children all her life, and she’s spent the last year teaching middle school science (6th-8th grade) at a K-12 school.
-She helped further develop the curricula and increased the emphasis on laboratory experiments each class, convicted to teach through hands-on experience.
+Jaden has worked in teaching roles for children all her life, and she’s spent the 24-25 school year teaching middle school science; She helped further develop the curricula and increased the emphasis on laboratory experiments each class, convicted to teach through hands-on experience.
+Since her teaching experience, she has transitioned to tutoring and substitute teaching.
+She has experience tutoring middle school and high school science and math, and welcomes students with diverse backgrounds and educational experiences.
 Whether she is teaching horseback riding or forces and work, Jaden believes that allowing students to forge their own way to understanding Nature’s laws helps them develop confidence and fires their curiosity.

 Dylan Z.